Facebook Suffers Massive Data Breach & Here’s What To Expect

 The hacked information was first made public on December 9.
 By December 12, it was made available in downloadable form on a hacker forum.
 Diachenko uncovered the breach two days after that, on December 14, and alerted authorities.
 It has since been taken down.

 Diachenko believes that the source of the hackers was a group of criminals in Vietnam, reports CNET.
 He added that the hackers could have gotten the information in two different ways.
-One could have been to use Facebook’s application programming interface, or API, that lets developers access data such as their friends list, photos and groups.
-The other way would have been to use automated technology.
+One could have been by using Facebook’s application programming interface, or API, that lets developers access data such as their friends list, photos, and groups.
+The other way would have been through the use of automated technology.

-According to a Facebook spokesman, analysts at the social media behemoth believe that the data was obtained before a series of security changes was recently implemented by Facebook.
+According to a Facebook spokesman, analysts at the social media behemoth believe that the data was obtained before a series of security changes were recently implemented by Facebook.
 In other words, current account security might have stopped the hackers if they had acted today.

-This is not the first security breach that the Mark Zuckerberg led company has faced this year.
+This is not the first security breach that the Mark Zuckerberg-led company has faced this year.
 There was outrage after 540 Facebook user records — that included personal details like comments and likes — were found in a public database on Amazon’s cloud servers.
-All in all, analysts estimate that personal information of over 700 million Facebook users has been hacked and publicly listed on internet forums.
+All in all, analysts estimate that personal information of more than 700 million Facebook users has been hacked and publicly listed on internet forums.

 The latest security breach is just one more headache for founder Mark Zuckerberg.
 The Harvard drop-out had already been facing much criticism after choosing not to fact-check political ads, particularly as the decision came after a dinner with President Trump and Paypal co-founder Peter Thiel at the White House.